 Tips for parents

-For parents, it's critical to make sure that helping their child pay the college tab won't shortchange their own home equity, retirement savings, or other short- and long-term financial goals.
+For parents, it's critical to make sure that helping your child pay the college tab won't shortchange your own home equity, retirement savings, or other short- and long-term financial goals.
 "Parents must do a trade-off analysis and remember they can borrow for college but not for retirement," Ridolfi suggests.

 Considering the mounting burden of student-loan debt, most financial experts concur that the best way to reduce the burden is to launch a college savings strategy for your child as early as possible.